Go to the Staff section

 These documents form the definitive programme record, of which the APQO is the guardian.

 11.3 The Operations Manual must be prepared by the PDT chair, with assistance from the link QAO and other members of the PDT, using template T5.5).
 The PDT is collectively responsible for ensuring that the Operations Manual accurately and comprehensively describes how the proposed collaborative arrangements will operate in practice; and that it is consistent with the programme handbook and other definitive programme information.
 The Operations Manual is approved by the programme approval panel, and is a key document in respect of the five-yearly periodic review exercise.
-It should be reviewed annually, and the risk register (and associated risk improvement plans, if applicable) updated, through the annual programme review process.
+It should be reviewed annually, and the risk register (and associated risk improvement plans, if applicable) updated as part of the annual programme review process.
 Advice on any proposed changes to delivery arrangements should be sought from the Academic Policy & Quality Office, in order to determine the appropriate approval process, and, once approved, the updated document should be lodged with the APQO.

 12.1 See section 3 above, for definitions of these types of collaborative arrangements.
 Refer to section 16 below for procedures relating to jointly-provided programmes leading to joint or dual/multiple awards with other awarding institutions.

 12.2 The approval panel event for franchised or validated provision to be delivered in collaboration with a new partner should normally take place at the partner premises where the proposed programme/s will be delivered (but see section 9 above).
 Where a new proposal is to be delivered at more than one site, the APQO must agree where the approval event will take place.
-A site visit must be undertaken to the other delivery locations to assess the learning resources, teaching accommodation and other relevant facilities available at each site against the programme approval criteria (as set out in the Quality & Standards Handbook chapter 2), and – where applicable – to meet with students.
+A site visit must be undertaken to the other delivery locations to assess the learning resources, teaching accommodation and other relevant facilities available at each site against the programme approval criteria (as set out in the Quality & Standards Handbook chapter 2, and guidance note G2.3), and – where applicable – to meet with students.
 The visit/s must take place prior to consideration of the proposals by an approval panel; preferably no more than one month before the approval event, so as to ensure currency of the information.
 The visit report/s should provide an evaluation of the suitability of the partner’s resources and facilities for the delivery of the proposed programme/s, and must be included in the submission for the approval panel.

 12.3 The panel will be convened by the link QAO, in consultation with the Faculty, and should consist of: